salto-io/salto/docs/user_guide.md

 salto env create dev
 ```

 Note that creating this env, also changed the current env to be `dev` (see `salto env current`, `salto env set`, `salto env list`).
-You should always make sure to run commands in the context of the right env (see also the —env flag per command)
+You should always make sure to run commands in the context of the right env (see also the —-env flag per command)

 Now we'll configure this environment to connect to a `dev` instance (e.g. a Salesforce sandbox synched with `prod`) and run fetch: